aw8/RepData_PeerAssessment1/PA1_template.md

 ```

 The mean number of steps taken per day was 1.0766189\times 10^{4}, and the median number of steps taken per day was 10765.
+Note here that because some days in the data have had no step values recorded (all NAs), these have been ignored when calculating the average.

 ## What is the average daily activity pattern?